Skip to main content

 }

 And... wham.
-Now we have a quick list of fields we can access.
+Now we have a quick list of fields we can access, along with their corresponding types.
 For example, SessionID or HeartbeatSupported, and so on.

 Field: Version, Type: tls.TLSVersion